FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_plrsearch.rst

 The implemented tests cases use bidirectional traffic.
-The algorithm stores each rate as bidirectional rate (internally, the algorithm is agnostic to flows and directions, it only cares about overall counts of packets sent and packets lost), but debug output from traffic generator lists unidirectional values.
+The algorithm stores each rate as bidirectional rate (internally, the algorithm is agnostic to flows and directions, it only cares about aggregate counts of packets sent and packets lost), but debug output from traffic generator lists unidirectional values.

 Measurement Delay